The Connecticut Trail Census facilitates the collection and utilization of the following two types of trail use and user data:

 Understanding the Counter Data

 Because the IR counters assume a use has occurred each time there is a change of temperature, these counts need to be adjusted to account for possible errors.
-Under-counts can occur if people travelling side by side, bikes pass the counter too fast, or simple mechanical error.
+Under-counts can occur if people traveling side by side, bikes pass the counter too fast, or simple mechanical error.

 The method used to adjust the raw IR counter data uses volunteer conducted “manual counts”.
 To complete a manual count, the volunteer is situated within view of the IR counter and records the actual number of people who pass by the counter.
 Each site must complete at least 10 hours of manual counts over the course of the season.
 These manual count totals are compared to the number of uses registered by the IR counter and an adjustment factor is established.